What is Digital PR or Digital Public Relations?

 - Distribute our pitches

 - Monitor the media and measure the impact of PR wins

 HARO seeks to narrow the pool for expert commentary, connecting journalists to the best- suited sources for their story.
 Our very own Alyssa Susnjara discusses how to craft an effective HARO pitch here

 When looking to quantify the value of a digital PR win, Ahrefs comes in very handy and supplements that information that is provided by Cision.
 We can assess the quality of a site by looking at the Domain Rating, discover the most shared content for any topic, easily analyse your site’s backlinks profile and help you get relevant keyword ideas for byline articles or op-ed’s.

 At the end of the day, our team is working with some of the brightest minds and most well known reporter’s on the planet, and we pride ourselves on our ability to communicate accurately and effectively.
 Grammarly ultimately acts as our safety net and can come in handy before sending an opinion piece from one of our experts over to a top tier publication such as The Hill.

 This one is obvious but just impossible to leave out.
 To be successful in digital public relations, you have to have a grasp on the news.
-At Circa, we use Google News and subscribe to national and industry specific publications to ensure we know what is trending in every single industry.
+At Archer, we use Google News and subscribe to national and industry specific publications to ensure we know what is trending in every single industry.
 Google News plays a role in this as it allows us to search for the key terms that relate to our experts.

 Digital Public Relations Campaign Examples